 Zotero [zoh-TAIR-oh] is a free tool that collects, manages, and formats citations and bibliographies.
-You can attach PDFs, notes, and images to your references, arrange your sources into collections for different projects, and tag them for easy searching.
-Insert citations to Word or Google Docs as you write and create a formatted bibliography or works cited page with one click.
+You can attach PDFs, notes, and images to your references; arrange your sources into collections for different projects or classes; and tag them for easy searching or to jump-start chunks of your writing.
+Insert citations to Word or Google Docs as you write, and create a formatted bibliography or works cited page with one click!

-Check out our Zotero "step by step" guide to try it out yourself, sign up for a library workshop to get started, or make an appointment with a research librarian for troubleshooting and pro tips.
+Check out our Zotero "step by step" guide to try it out yourself, sign up for a library workshop to get started, or make an appointment with a research librarian for troubleshooting and pro tips—it's especially useful to get started with it early in a big project.
 Questions?
-Ask at the reference desk!
+Ask a librarian, at the reference desk or virtually!

 Setting up Zotero Preferences